 Student leaders perform many of the operational functions of PDLI.
 They plan and organize the capstone trip, bring speakers to campus, promote PDLI to other students and in the media, and help raise funds for the program.

-Calista Washburn is a sophomore at Yale studying Ethics, Politics, and Economics.
-Originally from New York City, she has worked on the Amy McGrath campaign and for the New Haven Mayor's Office.
-When she isn't leading Yale's first-year outdoor orientation trips in the New England wilderness, she does climate advocacy for Students for Carbon Dividends and spends her free time woodcarving.
+Calista Washburn is a second-semester junior at Yale studying Ethics, Politics, and Economics.
+Originally from New York City, she has worked for the Pesticide Action Network, Amy McGrath's 2020 Senate campaign, and the New Haven Mayor's Office.
+When she isn't leading Yale's first-year outdoor orientation trips in the New England wilderness, she can be found debating with the Yale Political Union, volunteering at the Yale Farm, and woodcarving.